jonnonz1/nz-statute-book/acts/public/2022/pae-ora-healthy-futures-act-2022.md

   (b) existing professional codes and obligations.

 ### 57 Making of charter
-(1) Health New Zealand and the Māori Health Authority must facilitate the making of the charter and, for that purpose, engage with—
-  (a) health entities; and
+(1) Health New Zealand must facilitate the making of the charter and, for that purpose, engage with— (a) health entities; and
-  (b) organisations and workers involved in delivering publicly funded services; and (c) organisations that, in their opinion, are representative of the interests of workers who work for health entities or organisations or workers described in paragraph (b); and
+  (b) organisations and workers involved in delivering publicly funded services; and (c) organisations that, in Health New Zealand’s opinion, are representative of the interests of workers who work for health entities or organisations or workers described in paragraph (b); and
   (d) Māori health professional organisations.
 (2) The charter is made when the Minister endorses it.
 (3) The charter must, as soon as practicable after it is made,—